 How often has social media taken your time and attention away from loved ones?
 Probably more than you’d like to admit.
 Your social media fast will help you reconnect with your friends and family in a more meaningful way than ever.

-It’s rather ironic that social media has in many ways degraded our relationships when it was originally built to help us stay connected.
-However, that’s the sad reality, as social media is now more for laughing at memes and watching creative videos rather than sharing pictures with family and messaging long-lost friends.
+It’s rather ironic that social media has in many ways degraded our relationships.
+It was originally built to help us stay connected.
+However, that’s the sad reality, as social media sites are now used more for laughing at memes and watching creative videos rather than sharing pictures with family and messaging long-lost friends.

-Your social media time can be replaced with a call to an old friend you haven’t spoken to in a long time or a video chat with your grandparents.
+Your social media time can be replaced with a call to a person you haven’t spoken to in a long time or a video chat with your grandparents.
 You’ll also notice that you can give more attention to your family while eating meals or hanging out with each other in the afternoons.

 3. Stop Being Bored

 The first thing you might turn to is Netflix or a video game.
 While this is certainly switching things up a little bit, try to find ways to unplug instead.
-For example, plan times in your Calendar to read a book, take a walk or do some chores you’ve been putting off for some time.
+For example, use your Calendar to schedule times to read a book, take a walk or do some chores you’ve been putting off for some time without distraction.

 Find other activities to interest you

 When your brain recognizes that other activities can take place in a time of boredom, you’ll have an easier time gravitating toward said activities even after your fast has ended.
 Hopefully, this means you’ll stop resorting to social media apps every time your mind goes blank.

 Numerous studies have shown a correlation between excessive use of social media and depression , along with other mental health difficulties such as anxiety and stress.
 These effects are mostly caused by the feelings of inadequacy that come from watching influencers live their lives through a Youtube video or social media post.
 Jealously quickly sets in when other people look much happier, wealthier, and more attractive than you believe yourself to be.